 Canada has two official languages: English and French.
 English is the most commonly spoken language in most provinces and territories.

-You can get all official federal government services, publications and documents in both English and French.
+We offer all official federal government services, publications and documents in both English and French.

 The importance of language skills

-- getting a job,
+- getting a job

-- going to school,
+- going to school

-- accessing services,
+- accessing services

-- helping your children with school work,
+- helping your children with school work

-- getting your Canadian citizenship.
+- getting your Canadian citizenship